cognitio-usp/cognitio-website/src/pages/noticias-e-artigos/2016-12-17-teste-blog.md

 ---
 id: asfewfsdfdg
 templateKey: blog-post
-blogTitle: Teste Blog
+blogTitle: Exemplo de notícia
-blogAuthor: Lucas Santoss
+blogAuthor: Lucas Santos
 date: 2019-09-02T06:33:25.693Z
 image: /img/blog-index.jpg
-featured: '1'
+featured: not
-relatedProjects:
+relatedProjects: []
-  - Projeto Mobility
 ---
 The SCAA updated the wheel to reflect the finer `nuances` needed to describe flavors more precisely.
 The new descriptions are more detailed and hence allow cuppers to distinguish between more flavors.